rakeshyennam/asos/README.md

 Pre-requisites:-
 1. Install Visual Studio
-2. git clone "<gitlink>" and Open asos solution into the visual studio
+2. git clone "gitlink" and Open asos solution into the visual studio
 3. Install "Selenium webdriver", "specflow" and "NUGet" packages
 4. Download "GeckoDriver" and place it in the project bin/debug folder